Glossary of Mattress Terms

 Sleep set: - A general term to describe the combination of foundation, mattress, headboard, footboard and bed frame.

-Slow-Recovery Foams: - A generic term used to describe memory foam, visco-elastic foam or Tempurpedic foam.
+Slow-Recovery Foams: - A generic term used to describe memory foam, visco-elastic foam.
 The foam leaves a temporary impression after the applied force is removed.
 The universal sign for these types of foam is the “hand impression”.

 Support: - A general term to describe how the mattress distributes and stabilizes body weight and maintains proper body alignment.